Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QAbstractFormBuilder-c.rst

 * :sip:ref:`~PyQt6.QtDesigner.QAbstractFormBuilder.workingDirectory` and :sip:ref:`~PyQt6.QtDesigner.QAbstractFormBuilder.setWorkingDirectory` control the directory in which forms are held.
 The form builder looks for other resources on paths relative to this directory.

-The :sip:ref:`~PyQt6.QtDesigner.QFormBuilder` class is typically used by custom components and applications that embed *Qt Designer*.
+The :sip:ref:`~PyQt6.QtDesigner.QFormBuilder` class is typically used by custom components and applications that embed Qt Widgets Designer.
 Standalone applications that need to dynamically generate user interfaces at run-time use the QUiLoader, found in the Qt UI Tools module.

 .. seealso:: Qt UI Tools.